 Program overview

 Practice hands-on learning in Canada's only accredited Manufacturing Engineering program of its kind and develop skills in additive, subtractive, and traditional manufacturing.
 This unique program emphasizes the design, development, planning, improvement, and application of advanced manufacturing processes.
 Developed in consultation with industry, the curriculum provides a solid grounding in the fundamentals of mathematics, computing, and science, with significant content in engineering sciences and design.
-You will learn about advances in materials and composites, robotics, automation, and intelligent controls while considering the integration between tools, processes, and equipment with cutting-edge manufacturing facilities and systems.
+You’ll learn about advances in materials and composites, robotics, automation, and intelligent controls while considering the integration between tools, processes, and equipment with cutting-edge manufacturing facilities and systems.

-Program Structure
+Program structure

-• Start dates in January and September.
+- Start dates available in January and September.

 Featured Experiences

-• Hands-on learning in Canada's only accredited Manufacturing Engineering program.
+- Hands-on learning in Canada's only accredited Manufacturing Engineering program.

 Career Options